bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 ---
 In pre-Revolution Boston, industry and manufacturing had two forms: mills outside of the city and small workshops on the peninsula.
 The [first grist mills](https://www.jstor.org/stable/25080477) for grinding grain on the Charles and Neponset rivers opened within four years of Boston’s founding in 1630.
 The flow of the rivers provided power to run the machinery, which was not possible within Boston proper.
 On the Shawmut Peninsula, manufacturing, including chocolate grinding, occurred in the bustle of the city in neighborhoods like the North End filled with homes and businesses close to the waterfront where unprocessed goods arrived in ships from abroad.

+<zoomable-image type="iiif" src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9g54xk60z" alt="Mills on a river in Maine" caption="Mills on the Mechias River in Maine in 1777.
+The mills near Boston may have looked something like these."></zoomable-image>
+*Mills on the Mechias River in Maine in 1777.
+The mills near Boston may have looked something like these.*

 # What is the history of chocolate?

 Humans began consuming chocolate at least 5,300 years ago in the region now known as [Ecuador](https://www.science.org/content/article/world-s-oldest-chocolate-was-made-5300-years-ago-south-american-rainforest).
 Chocolate was introduced to Europe by the Spanish, though they tried to keep their recipes secret.
 But the recipes were first printed in London in English in 1640, and chocolate quickly became popular among the elite.
 Chocolate was consumed primarily as a drink, so it was sold as a powder or paste made from cocoa beans, which would be mixed with water in the home.
 Cocoa beans came to England through the British West Indian colonies, but other colonizing nations included cocoa beans in their trade systems as well.
 The Caribbean’s proximity to North America meant that cocoa beans also made their way to New England for processing.